roloum/store/README.md

 - DELETE: /cart/{cartId}/items/{itemId}
 Deletes an item from the shopping cart

+# AWS vs local environment for the backend component
+The backend component of this project can also use the localstack plugin to be deployed locally.
+Follow instructions for localstack

 # Requirements
 - go version go1.15.5
 - NPM Version 15.10.0
+- Python/3.7.4
-- aws-cli/2.0.58 Python/3.7.4
+- aws-cli/2.0.58
-- serverless framework version 2
+- serverless framework version 2 (npm install -g serverless)

+#Requirements for localstack
+- pip pip 21.0.1
+- docker

 # Installation

+## AWS Configuration
+Run the following command to configure the AWS profile.
+This is required for both AWS and localstack Installation
+- $ aws --profile [profile_name] configure
+  - AWS Access Key ID [None]: <access key>
+  - AWS Secret Access Key [None]: <secret key>
+  - Default region name [None]: <AWS region>
+  - Default output format [None]: json

 ## Environment variables
 - STORE_AWS_DYNAMODB_TABLE_STORE: DynamoDB table name
- - STORE_AWS_REGION: AWS Region where the application is stored
 - STORE_LOG_PRETTY: Human-friendly log format [pretty]
 - STORE_LOG_LEVEL: Zerolog level [error,warn,info,debug,trace] default:info

 ## Environment variables for test cases
 As of now, the test cases for the cart package are run against a mock of the DynamoDB client.
 If you want to use a real dynamodb connection, the environment configuration needs to be updated in the following file:
 - api/internal/test/environment.go

-## AWS Profile

-You can create a specific profile for deploying the application to AWS and save it on your credentials file:
-- ~/.aws/credentials
-[profile_name]
-aws_access_key_id = [access_key]
-aws_secret_access_key = [secret_key]

-## Installing Backend component
+## Installing Backend component in AWS
 - cd api
 - make
 - sls deploy --aws-profile [profile_name]
 - aws dynamodb batch-write-item --request-items file://seed/itemsCatalog.json
 - store the endpoint server url since we're going to need it for the React application

+## Installing Backend component in localstac
+- pip install localstack (Note: Please do not use sudo or the root user - LocalStack should be installed and started entirely under a local non-root user.)
+- npm install --save-dev serverless-localstack
+- docker network create localstack
+- sls deploy --stage local --aws-profile [profile_name]

 ## Installing react application
 - cd web